 One of the first things Frank B. Pallotta Law recommends to all of our clients after closing on your new home is to apply for the Homestead Tax Exemption through the county tax commissioner.
 The amount of money you will save is well worth the paperwork.

-If a separate home, manufactured home, or condominium is the primary residence of the person who owns it, even if the land the home is on is leased, you may qualify for the Georgia Homestead Tax Exemption.
+If a separate home, manufactured home, or condominium is the primary residence of the person who owns it, you may qualify for the Georgia Homestead Tax Exemption.

 What Qualifies as a Homestead in Georgia?